Pausanias Analysis

 English Translation

 Aristolaos, a Macedonian, dedicated the statue of Ptolemy, the son of Ptolemy Lagus.
-There is also set up a statue of Boutas, son of Polyneikes, a Milesian, who gained victory in boxing among the boys.
-Kallikrates from Magnesia on the Lethaios is also represented there, who won two crowns in the race in armor; the statue of Kallikrates is the work of Lysippos.
+There is also set up a statue of Boutas, son of Polyneices, a Milesian, who gained victory in boxing among the boys.
+Callicrates from Magnesia on the Lethaios is also represented there, who won two crowns in the race in armor; the statue of Callicrates is the work of Lysippus.

 Proper Nouns